Substance Use Recovery & Treatment for Women

 • Are often trauma survivors, which makes trauma-based approaches especially important for addressing both the addiction and underlying trauma issues.

-• Often connect with their romantic partners through the use of substances and are more likely to have partners who abuse substances.
+• Often connect with their romantic partners through the use of substances and are more likely to have partners who misuse substances.

 • Have biological differences that need to be considered during treatment.
 These can include the way women metabolize drugs and alcohol and the impact of drugs and alcohol on a woman’s menstrual cycle, hormone levels, as well as their gastrointestinal, neuromuscular, and cardiac systems.